jldec/presentations/md/code-wins.md

 - Try editing the file [here]()
   (click the little editor pencil icon)
 - it's easy, even a mckinsey director could do it
-  (OK, he'd actually have his bag carrier do it)
+  (OK, he'd actually have his bag carrier do it...)

 ## so what?
 - source enables github-like collaboration and version control